Try voice dialogue (fst)

 Overview of .fst #

-• Setting the floor and background images
+• sets the floor and background images on startup,

-• Loading the model
+• loads the model,

-• Setting the camera position
+• sets the camera position,

 0 LOOP: